 Parents who believe that their child is suffering from hearing loss should make an appointment with the Audiologist right away.
-This is mainly because the undiagnosed hearing loss in children can lead to developmental delays in speech, language and reading.
+This is mainly because undiagnosed hearing loss in children can lead to developmental delays in speech, language, and reading.

 During the appointment, the child will undergo hearing testing to get to know the type and degree of the hearing loss.
 Once hearing loss is determined, the Audiologist will help the parents in deciding on the right hearing aid for the child if needed/ prescribed.

 After the initial appointment, the child will have to come along with the parents for a hearing aid fitting.
 It is during this session the child will wear the hearing aids and understand the benefits of using them.
 It is going to last for a few hours and hence it is.
 As the Audiologist tries the hearing aids, he/she will present various speech sounds and environmental sounds to the child to see if it is audible or not.
 Most of the time, it is when the child hears the parent's sound for the first time, especially if they were born deaf.

 Before the fitting appointment, the Audiologist will also assess to see if the child requires ear molds.
 If they are a requirement, the Audiologist would take an ear impression during the initial appointment and will keep the mold ready for the fitting appointment.
 During the fitting, the ear mold is fitted onto the child’s ear and it is made sure that the seal is adequate.
 The hearing aid is connected to the mold and is inserted into the child’s ear canal.
 This will ensure adequate amplification for the child.
 If the dome is being utilized instead of tips, the Audiologist will ensure that the dome used is of the right shape and size.